BVG85/Project-5-Vehicle-Detection-Tracking/writeup_template.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-A linear SVM was trained using HOG and color features, with parameters mentioned above.The result on a single image can be seen below:
+A linear SVM was trained using HOG and color features, with parameters mentioned above.

-![alt text][image4]

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+The sliding window search was performed over a single image.
+Parameters were adjusted till results were satisfactory.
+The implementation over a single image can be seen below:

-![alt text][image3]
+![alt text][image4]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?